-If you want to use a TV as a giant PC monitor, here's what you should know, first.
+So if you want to use a TV as a giant PC monitor, it's best to start with the basics.

 Understanding the basics

 Before going full A/V geek commando, there are some video boot camp basics that are helpful to understand.
-While modern flat panel TVs can accommodate pretty much any connector type, some are better than others for computer-oriented use.
+While modern flat panel TVs can accommodate pretty much any connector type, even HDMI 2.1, some are better than others for computer-oriented use.

 Pixels big and small

-Keep in mind that while bigger displays give you more screen, they don’t give you more resolution unless you opt for a GPU-straining 4K panel.
-Common modes like 1920x1080 that are sharp at 24” and slightly coarse at 27” reveal every pixel when inflated to 40” and larger sizes.
+Keep in mind that while bigger displays give you more screen, they don’t give you more resolution unless you opt for a 4K panel.
+Common modes like 1920 x 1080 that are sharp at 24” and slightly coarse at 27” reveal every pixel when inflated to 40” and larger sizes.

-Since handy intermediate productivity resolutions such as 2560x1440 don’t exist in the TV world, lower pixel density is a fact of life compared to dedicated computer displays.
+Since handy intermediate productivity resolutions such as 2560 x 1440 don’t exist in the TV world, lower pixel density is a fact of life compared to dedicated computer displays.
 Text and detail heavy tasks suffer accordingly, something to consider when figuring productivity into the mix, but gaming escapes relatively unscathed.
 One unintended benefit?
-Larger pixels increase font sizes by default, a boon to gamers with poor or aging eyesight.
+Larger pixels increase font sizes by default, a boon to gamers with poor eyesight.